-Make this wholesome Nigerian Tomato Stew Recipe (obe ata) in no time at all!
+Make the Best Nigerian Tomato Stew with Assorted Meat in no time!
 It features oven-baked or fried assorted meat cooked in a rich and spicy tomato stew.
 Serve this stew with white rice, Jollof rice, pounded yam, amala and more.

 Nigerian stew, aka obe ata, is a staple dish in many Nigerian households.
 It forms the base of many Nigerian dishes (jollof rice) and can be served with white rice, eba, pounded yam, and more for a complete meal.
 However you serve it, this is a satisfying, hearty dinner that celebrates West African cuisine.